-When the group names are not readable, you can use the information in this topic to diagnose problems.
+When the load balancer application group names are not readable, you can use the information in this topic to diagnose problems.

-To diagnose problems when the group names are not readable, complete the following steps:
+To diagnose problems when the load balancer application group names are not readable, complete the following steps:

 - 1. Determine whether the group names defined in the load balancers use characters limited to the ASCII character set.
 When the load balancers define group names, the names are coded in UTF-8 format.
 This character set is a superset of the EBCDIC character set; not all characters are translatable to EBCDIC. - 2.
 To make the group names readable, rename the group names in the load balancers to use characters limited to the ASCII character set.